chriskonnertz/string-calc/README.md

 ## Types of symbols

-A term consists of symbols that are of a specific type.
+A term consists of symbols that have a specific type.
 This section lists all available symbol types.

 ### Numbers